wp-plugins/csv-2-post/readme.txt

     * Free users please use the CSV 2 POST forum on Wordpress.org for support, unless your communication contains sensitive information or attachments
     * http://wordpress.org/support/plugin/csv-2-post
 * Bug Fixes
-    * (minor) Installation dialogue result now has content confirming the installation outcome
+    * (minor) Installation dialog result now has content confirming the installation outcome
     * (minor) Function for displaying panels was not using the panel state value properly
     * (minor) Post Types page was display the project type value i.e. post, instead of the default post type value
     * (critical) Post types are now applied properly in the full edition (free users can hack the plugin to create different post types)
     * (critical) Free edition wont display message saying there are no database tables created by CSV 2 POST
 * General Improvements
     * Known conflicting plugins will now be entered into the plugin in a way that triggers warnigns to be displayed when conflicting plugin in use
-    * Moved files age in CSV File Profiles too the second table to make room in the first table for fields/column count
+    * Moved files age in CSV File Profiles to the second table to make room in the first table for fields/column count
     * File Profile Information table in the CSV Files Profile panel now displays the number of fields/columns
     * Uninstall is now confirmed with a notice
     * Activation panel will now be open by default